Traveling ethically is something we are passionate about. We aspire to travel in a way that makes us proud in every single place we visit.

 33. Research what's going on in the country you're visiting.
 What are the current issues?
 Slave labor?
 Human trafficking?
 Pay attention to where your money is going so you aren't unknowingly supporting these practices.
 For example, while in Thailand we learned that eating seafood from this country is contributing to modern day slavery and trafficking.
 We ate a few too many green curries with shrimp before figuring this out.
 Looking into current issues ahead of your visit will help you from making mistakes like we did.

 Want to know more?

-Learn more about traveling ethically, and how you can make a positive impact even when you're far from home.
+Learn more about ethical & responsible travel, and how you can make a positive impact even when you're far from home.